 Price setting frequency and the Phillips curveJoint with Emanuel GASTEIGER (TU Wien).submitted

 We develop a New Keynesian (NK) model with endogenous price setting frequency.
-Whether a firm updates its price in a given period depends on an analysis of expected cost and benefits modelled by a discrete choice process.
-A firm decides to update the price when expected benefits outweigh expected cost and then resets the price optimally.
-As markups are countercyclical, the model predicts that prices are more flexible during expansions and less flexible during recessions.
-Our quantitative analysis shows that contrary to the standard NK model, the assumed price setting behaviour: (i) is consistent with micro data on price setting frequency; (ii) gives rise to an accelerating Phillips curve that is steeper during expansions and flatter during recessions; (iii) explains shifts in the Phillips curve associated with different historical episodes without relying on implausible high cost-push shocks and nominal rigidities inconsistent with micro data; (iv) largely improves the macroeconomic time series fit of a medium-scale NK model.
+Whether a firm updates its price is a discrete choice: when expected benefits outweigh expected costs, prices are reset optimally.
+The model gives rise to a non-linear Phillips curve as prices are more flexible during demand-driven expansions and less so during demand-driven recessions.
+Monetary policy can have substantial real effects despite the model having a state-dependent pricing component.
+Our quantitative analysis shows that contrary to the standard NK model, the assumed price setting behaviour: (i) is consistent with micro data on price setting frequency; (ii) generates a direct effect of the time-varying price setting frequency on inflation; (iii) creates time-variation in the Phillips curve slope that explains shifts in the Phillips curve associated with different historical episodes; (iv) explains inflation dynamics without relying on implausible high cost-push shocks and nominal rigidities inconsistent with micro data; (v) reconciles the NK model with observed inflation moments.